rborges89/react-slots-tools/README.md

   );
 }

+//...Using the Card component
+import { Card } from "....";

 export default function MovieDetails() {
   const movie = await fetch('/api/movies?name=forrest_gump').json();// This fetch request is just an example...
   // Let's imagine that this would be the response from the API.